pinnacle-comp/lua-reference/classes/Tag.md

 <div class="language-lua"><pre><code>function Tag.get(name: string, output?: <a href="/lua-reference/classes/OutputHandle">OutputHandle</a>)
     -> <a href="/lua-reference/classes/TagHandle">TagHandle</a> | nil</code></pre></div>

-Get the tag with the given name and output.
+Gets the tag with the given name and output.

 If `output` is not specified, this uses the focused output.